 This momentous event saw some of Brazil’s indigenous peoples make the long journey over to the UK, to discuss how technologies have impacted their lives.

-Intercultural communication was key: the NGO’s founder Sebastián Gerlic, alongside translators from Leeds University’s School of Languages, Cultures and Societies, were on hand to facilitate the dialogue, but it was imperative that some members of the community could be in Leeds, telling their stories for themselves.
+The NGO’s founder, Sebastián Gerlic, alongside translators from Leeds University’s School of Languages, Cultures and Societies, were on hand to facilitate the dialogue, but it was imperative that some members of the community could be in Leeds, telling their stories for themselves.

 As well as sharing their experiences in a dialogue with attendees, comparing their stories, and amplifying their voices, the event enabled members of these indigenous communities to display artworks in an exhibition which stemmed from their indigenous digital arts, encouraging further intercultural interaction beyond the main event.